Skip links

 ARTICLES XVII.
 APPLICABLE LAW

-These Terms and Conditions are governed by French law and the language of reference for any dispute or interpretation is the French language.
+These General Terms and Conditions are governed by French law and the reference language for any dispute or interpretation is the French language.

-Any dispute arising from the interpretation or performance of the Agreement shall be subject to an attempt at amicable settlement between the Customer and the Supplier.
+Any dispute arising from the interpretation or performance of the Contract shall be subject to an attempt at amicable settlement between the Customer and the Supplier.

-Any dispute arising from this Agreement shall be subject to the exclusive jurisdiction of the competent courts of the Supplier's registered office, including in the event of summary proceedings, applications or multiple defendants.
+Any dispute arising from this Contract shall be subject to the exclusive jurisdiction of the competent courts of the Supplier's registered office, even in the event of summary proceedings, petition or multiple defendants.